 Christian Union is a group for students and staff who share an interest in faith to meet to discuss topical issues such as items that are in the news, debate aspects of Christian and other faiths and to share in worship.
 The group share friendship and fellowship and welcome any member of the school community.

-Students and staff meet on Mondays during breaktime in HU1.
+Students and staff meet on Mondays (for Y7, Y9 and Y11) and Tuesdays (for Y8, Y10 and 6th Form) during breaktime in HU1.
 All students are welcome and do not need to have a faith or to attend Church or another place of worship.
-Mrs Shah organises the group and Pastor Ben Quant from Wormley Free Church runs the group alongside her.
+Miss Taylor organises the group, with support from a local church.
 Students can come along to Christian Union to find out what goes on and to decide if they want to attend more regularly or go along every week.

 Christian Union are responsible for driving the concept of the ‘Act of Random Kindness’ (ARK) that we aspire to be a feature of our school community.
 Christian Union members are also called upon to help out with special school services or with events that support the Christian ethos of the school.